smart-data-models/dataModel.EnergyCIM/GovGAST1/doc/spec.md

 ## List of properties

 - `a`: Turbine power time constant numerator scale factor (a).
 Typical Value = 0.8.
 Default: 0.0  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `b`: Turbine power time constant denominator scale factor (b).
 Typical Value = 1.
 Default: 0.0  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `db1`: Intentional dead-band width (db1).
 Unit = Hz.
 Typical Value = 0.
 Default: 0.0  - `db2`: Unintentional dead-band (db2).
 Unit = MW.
 Typical Value = 0.
 Default: 0.0  - `description`: A description of this item  - `eps`: Intentional db hysteresis (eps).
 Unit = Hz.
 Typical Value = 0.
 Default: 0.0  - `fidle`: Fuel flow at zero power output (Fidle).
 Typical Value = 0.18.
 Default: 0.0  - `gv1`: Nonlinear gain point 1, PU gv (Gv1).
 Typical Value = 0.
 Default: 0.0  - `gv2`: Nonlinear gain point 2,PU gv (Gv2).
 Typical Value = 0.
 Default: 0.0  - `gv3`: Nonlinear gain point 3, PU gv (Gv3).
 Typical Value = 0.
 Default: 0.0  - `gv4`: Nonlinear gain point 4, PU gv (Gv4).
 Typical Value = 0.
 Default: 0.0  - `gv5`: Nonlinear gain point 5, PU gv (Gv5).
 Typical Value = 0.
 Default: 0.0  - `gv6`: Nonlinear gain point 6, PU gv (Gv6).
 Typical Value = 0.
 Default: 0.0  - `id`: Unique identifier of the entity  - `ka`: Governor gain (Ka).
 Typical Value = 0.
 Default: 0.0  - `kt`: Temperature limiter gain (Kt).
 Typical Value = 3.
 Default: 0.0  - `lmax`: Ambient temperature load limit (Lmax).
 Lmax is the turbine power output corresponding to the limiting exhaust gas temperature.
 Typical Value = 1.
 Default: 0.0  - `loadinc`: Valve position change allowed at fast rate (Loadinc).
 Typical Value = 0.05.
-Default: 0.0  - `location`:   - `ltrate`: Maximum long term fuel valve opening rate (Ltrate).
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `ltrate`: Maximum long term fuel valve opening rate (Ltrate).
 Typical Value = 0.02.
 Default: 0.0  - `mwbase`: Base for power values (MWbase) (> 0).
 Unit = MW.
 Default: 0.0  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pgv1`: Nonlinear gain point 1, PU power (Pgv1).
 Typical Value = 0.
 Default: 0.0  - `pgv2`: Nonlinear gain point 2, PU power (Pgv2).
 Typical Value = 0.
 Default: 0.0  - `pgv3`: Nonlinear gain point 3, PU power (Pgv3).
 Typical Value = 0.
 Default: 0.0  - `pgv4`: Nonlinear gain point 4, PU power (Pgv4).
 Typical Value = 0.
 Default: 0.0  - `pgv5`: Nonlinear gain point 5, PU power (Pgv5).
 Typical Value = 0.
 Default: 0.0  - `pgv6`: Nonlinear gain point 6, PU power (Pgv6).
 Typical Value = 0.
 Default: 0.0  - `r`: Permanent droop (R).
 Typical Value = 0.04.
 Default: 0.0  - `rmax`: Maximum fuel valve opening rate (Rmax).
 Unit = PU/sec.
 Typical Value = 1.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `t1`: Governor mechanism time constant (T1).
 T1 represents the natural valve positioning time constant of the governor for small disturbances, as seen when rate limiting is not in effect.
 Typical Value = 0.5.
 Default: 0  - `t2`: Turbine power time constant (T2).
 T2 represents delay due to internal energy storage of the gas turbine engine.
 T2 can be used to give a rough approximation to the delay associated with acceleration of the compressor spool of a multi-shaft engine, or with the compressibility of gas in the plenum of the free power turbine of an aero-derivative unit, for example.
 Typical Value = 0.5.
 Default: 0  - `t3`: Turbine exhaust temperature time constant (T3).
 T3 represents delay in the exhaust temperature and load limiting system.
 Typical Value = 3.
 Default: 0  - `t4`: Governor lead time constant (T4).
 Typical Value = 0.
 Default: 0  - `t5`: Governor lag time constant (T5).
 Typical Value = 0.
 Default: 0  - `tltr`: Valve position averaging time constant (Tltr).
 Typical Value = 10.
 Default: 0  - `type`: NGSI type.
 It has to be GovGAST1  - `vmax`: Maximum turbine power, PU of MWbase (Vmax).
 Typical Value = 1.
 Default: 0.0  - `vmin`: Minimum turbine power, PU of MWbase (Vmin).
 Typical Value = 0.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties